 PRO – It gives your dog the freedom to run, play and explore!

-Of course, letting your dog roam off-leash allows them to go on adventures and explore new places.
+Of course, letting your dog roam off-leash allows them to go on little adventures.
 While you can still do this with your dog on-leash (to an extent), they will be less able to find interesting places in tight spaces.
-Letting your dog run free, means they have the chance to decide where they want to go, which improves their sense of smell, and mental experience.
+Letting your dog run free, means they have the chance to decide where they want to go.
+Not only can this improve their sense of smell, but it also stimulates their brain.